andrewmpalka/airflow-chicago-data-pipeline/README.md

-# Based on [Spaszek's Airflow_Project] (https://github.com/spaszek/airflow_project)
+# Based on Spaszek's Airflow_Project
-It features a scaffold of Apache Airflow, whose workers instead of executing the job themselves, run Docker containers and wait until they complete.
+[The project](https://github.com/spaszek/airflow_project) features a scaffold of Apache Airflow, whose workers instead of executing the job themselves, run Docker containers and wait until they complete.

 # Requirements
 * Linux or MacOS